dontna/twitter_shower_thoughts/README.md

 <h2>Contributing</h2>
 I will not be updating this repository as it was just a little test project I did for fun.
 If you would like to add/remove things, please feel free.

+# Forking My Projects?

+All of my projects you can fork and utilise the code however you want.
+You don't need to give me credit, but can do if you would like.